 The ensemble performs twice per semester, and customarily performs with one nationally-acclaimed jazz artist per year.
 In addition to performing with the ensemble, our guest artists present clinics, conduct masterclasses and lecture on their personal research during their visit.
 Past guest artists have included Antonio Hart, Marcus Belgrave and Pat Bianchi.

 Admittance into the ensemble is determined by audition, which is held during the first full week of classes each semester.
-For audition information, please contact the ensemble director at phillipd[at]grinnell[dot]edu.
+For audition information, please contact the ensemble director.

 Gabriel Espinosa, director